-To address these identified needs, PRDOH will initially allocate up to \$200 million of the Program allocations for identified pilot projects that are considered key drivers for infrastructure resilience and economic development; creating and improving health care facilities that can address the needs of Puerto Ricans before, during and after disasters and revitalizing and creating housing and economic development opportunities in and around areas of the San Juan Bay.
-These projects will not only lead to improved health outcomes and revitalized neighborhoods that have a high concentration of low-to-moderate income persons, but they will result in economic growth and employment opportunities in some of Puerto Rico's Opportunity Zones.
-PRDOH has selected the Puerto Rico Convention Center District Authority (PRCCDA) as the subrecipient to manage and oversee the pilot project.
+To address identified needs, PRDOH will allocate up to \$200 million of the Program allocations to identified pilot projects considered key drivers for infrastructure resilience and economic development; creating housing and economic development opportunities in and around areas of the San Juan Bay.
+These projects will not only lead to improved health outcomes and revitalized neighborhoods with a high concentration of low-to-moderate income persons, but they will also result in economic growth and employment opportunities in some of Puerto Rico's Opportunity Zones.
+PRDOH selected the Puerto Rico Convention Center District Authority (PRCCDA) as the subrecipient to manage and oversee the pilot project.